The Emoji Movie: Plot

 Gene is an emoji that lives in Textopolis, a digital city inside the smartphone of middle school student Alex.
 He is the son of two meh emojis named Mel and Mary and, unlike other emojis, is able to make multiple expressions, which makes him an outcast.
 His parents are hesitant about him going to work, but Gene insists so that he can feel useful.

-Upon receiving a text from his love interest Addie McCallister, Alex decides to send her an emoji.
+Upon receiving a text message from his love interest Addie McCallister, Alex decides to send her an emoji.
 Once selected, Gene panics, sends a bizarre face, and wrecks the text center.
 He is called in by Smiler, a smiley emoji and leader of the text center, who concludes that Gene is a "malfunction" and therefore must be deleted.
 Gene is chased by bots.
-He is rescued by Hi-5, a once-popular emoji who has fallen into disuse.
+He is rescued by Hi-5, a once-popular emoji who has fallen into disuse and has been relegated to the "Loser Lounge".
 Hi-5 tells him that he can be fixed if they find a hacker, so the two set off together so that Gene can become a "normal" emoji and Hi-5 can regain his popularity.

 Smiler sends more bots to look for Gene when she finds out that he has left Textopolis, as his actions have caused Alex to think that his phone needs to be fixed.
-Gene and Hi-5 come to a Piracy App where they meet a hacker emoji named Jailbreak, who wants to reach Dropbox so that she can live in the cloud.
+Gene and Hi-5 come to a piracy app where they meet a hacker emoji named Jailbreak, who wants to reach Dropbox so that she can live in the cloud.
 The trio is attacked by Smiler's bots, but escapes into the game Candy Crush.
 Jailbreak explains that Gene can be fixed in the cloud, and the group goes off into the Just Dance app.
 While there, Jailbreak confesses she is a princess emoji who fled home after tiring of being stereotyped.
 They are once again attacked by bots, and their actions cause Alex to delete the Just Dance app.
-Gene and Jailbreak escape, but Hi-5 is taken along with the app and ends up in the trash.
+Gene and Jailbreak escape, but Hi-5 is taken along with the app and ends up in the Trash.